open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh stop [portal/session-agent/webrtc-agent/avstream-agent/audio-agent/video-agent/recording-agent/sip-agent/sip-portal]

-### 2.3.11 Enable External output features for MCU {#Conferencesection2_3_11}
-The external output streams (RTMP/RTSP) are not enabled by default.
-These functions require an fdk-aac enabled ffmpeg library.
-For building ffmpeg library with fdk-aac to use the external output (RTMP/RTSP) features, you need download and build related libraries with following steps:

-        cd Release-<Version>/
-        access_agent/install_deps.sh --enable-fdkaac

-The above commands will install building dependencies.
-If you do not want to do it on depoly machines, you can copy the file: access_agent/build_ffmpeg_with_fdkaac.sh to the building machine, and build library with following command:

-        build_ffmpeg_with_fdkaac.sh

-The bulit libraries are in the fdkaac_enabled_lib under same folder with build_ffmpeg_with_fdkaac.sh.
-Copying those compiled libraries to Release-<Version>/access_agent/lib would make the external output functions work.

-> **Note**: The libfdk_aac is designated as "non-free", please make sure you have got proper authority before using it.

 ## 2.4 Security Recommendations {#Conferencesection2_4}
 Intel Corporation does not host any conference cluster/service, instead, the entire suite is provided so you can build your own video conference system and host your own server cluster.